Enter Password

 Current state

-This is what the Fare Finder Map currently looks like.
-It's an interactive map that lets travelers explore flight deals and discover new destinations based on pricing.
+This is what the Fare Finder Map looks like now.
+It's an interactive map where travelers can explore flight deals and discover destinations based on pricing.

 Research

-I synthesized findings from previous 5 usability testing sessions with travelers.
-This is what they said:
+I analyzed findings from 5 usability sessions with travelers.
+The feedback was consistent:

 "I can't tell if this is a direct flight or if I need connections."